Nevenall/bookshelf-ghosting-the-edge/docs/design.md

 todo - the half monitor break break point (960px) seems to be a little off.
-The small sidebar font seems a little too small. todo - make a secondary blue colored version of the bookshelf logo and use that for ghostig the edge bug - the nav drawer is not very performant.
-I wonder if it has something to do with the logo? and or needing to do lots of recalculations to push the content?
+The small sidebar font seems a little too small. todo - make a secondary blue colored version of the bookshelf logo and use that for ghostig the edge